dowlinglab/hfcs-fffit/README.rst

 For example, for the first iteration, it is performed under ``hfcs-fffit/analysis/r32-density-iter1``.
-The script ``id-new-samples.py`` loads the results from the CSV file, fits the SVM classifier and GP surrogate models, loads the latin hypercube sample with 1e6 prospective parameter sets, and identifies the 200 new parameter sets to use for molecular simulations in iteration 2.
+The script ``id-new-samples.py`` loads the results from the CSV file, fits the SVM classifier and GP surrogate models, loads the Latin hypercube with 1e6 prospective parameter sets, and identifies the 200 new parameter sets to use for molecular simulations in iteration 2.
 These parameter sets are saved to a CSV file:
 ``hfcs-fffit/analysis/csv/r32-density-iter2-params.csv``.